LYNN NEARY, HOST:

 GREENFIELDBOYCE: Well, people, unfortunately, are not going to be able to climb inside and pretend to fly the shuttle.
 The hatch to get inside is just too small, you couldn't squeeze millions of people through every year.
 Different places are going to display them different ways.
 In Florida, they plan to, sort of, suspend the shuttle and make it look like it's in flight around the Earth.
 They're going to have the payload bay doors open.
 And in California, they hope to have it upright, like it's on the launch pad, about to take off.
 And that, of course, creates structural, engineering challenges because California is a seismic zone, so they have to worry about earthquakes.

 IINSKEEP: Wow, OK.
 Well, Nell, thanks very much.

 GREENFIELDBOYCE: Thank you.

 IINSKEEP: That's NPR's Nell Greenfieldboyce.
 She is standing on the National Mall in Washington D.C.
 The shuttle Discovery, on the back of a 747, made a final pass over the nation's capital just a short time ago.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.